 Increase in Police Brutality Lawsuits

 Police brutality lawsuits, also known as excessive force lawsuits, are attracting the attention of many plaintiffs lawyers, according to a post in the National Law Journal .
 The article notes “more plaintiffs lawyers across the country are taking on cases of police brutality.”
-In bringing a police brutality lawsuit, our Nashville police brutality lawyers are motivated by a sense of social justice and fairness for innocent victims whose civil rights have been violated.
+In bringing a police brutality lawsuit, our Nashville excessive force and police brutality lawyers are motivated by a sense of social justice and fairness for innocent victims whose civil rights have been violated.

 Video Evidence is Crucial in Excessive Force Cases